What's Up With Musicians Who Put

 Rattlesnake Rattles In Their Acoustic Instruments?

-There seems to be a long-standing aura connected with musicians playing acoustic instruments that are holding deep within certain talismans that are the rattles from common rattlesnake.
+There seems to be a long-standing aura connected with musicians playing acoustic instruments that are holding deep within certain talismans that are the rattles from a common rattlesnake.

 I have occasioned this curious practice living in North Carolina and I have wondered if the tradition goes back to origins in other countries.
 Rattlesnakes are indigenous only to the parts of the Western Hemisphere.
 So this may indicate an origin amongNative American Indians.